sindujakrish/CashDispenserApp/README.md

 *mvn spring-boot:run*

+Once the application is up and running, it can be accessed using the following URL: http://localhost:8080/

+The preconfigured username and password to access the application are as follows:

+**Username:** cash
+**Password:** Password1

 ## Automated Build

 The automated build for this project is achieved using maven.
 To build a jar file for this application: